cjus/shopify-moose-python/README.md

 # Shopify → Moose Python Demo

-This demo uses the 514 Shopify Pyhton conector to pull Shopify data and ingest into Moose DMV2 (ClickHouse) via the Moose dev server.
+This demo uses the 514 Shopify Pyhton conector to pull Shopify data and ingest into Moose via the Moose dev server.

 ## Prerequisites
 - Python 3.12+